warlock601/kubernetes-troubleshooting/02-CrashLoopBackOff/README.md

 ### Errors in the Liveness Probes

 Liveness probes in Kubernetes are used to check the health of a container.
 If a liveness probe is incorrectly configured, it might falsely report that the container is unhealthy, causing Kubernetes to kill and restart the container repeatedly.
 For example, if the liveness probe checks a URL or port that the application does not expose or checks too soon before the application is ready, the container will be repeatedly terminated and restarted.
+Or let say we have set the periodSeconds: 5 (it will k8s how frequently it has to check the health of a pod).

 ### The Memory Limits Are Too Low